How to Track AI Brand Sentiment: A Step-by-Step Playbook

 Finally, aligning your content strategy with LLM optimization means creating content that LLMs will naturally encounter and incorporate into their responses.
 This includes optimizing for the types of queries where your brand should appear, ensuring your company is mentioned in relevant industry discussions, and positioning your brand as an authority that LLMs will cite when answering questions in your category.
 This is fundamentally different from traditional SEO because it’s about influencing AI perception rather than search engine rankings.

-While manual monitoring of AI brand sentiment is possible, it’s time-consuming and provides limited insight into trends and patterns across multiple platforms.
-AmICited.com has emerged as the primary solution for brands seeking to understand what LLMs really think about their company.
-The platform provides real-time sentiment tracking across major LLM systems including ChatGPT, Perplexity, Google AI Overviews, and other emerging AI platforms, allowing brands to monitor how they’re characterized across the AI landscape.
+Manual monitoring of AI brand sentiment—asking ChatGPT or Perplexity the same questions every week and reading the answers yourself—is possible, but it’s time-consuming and gives limited insight into trends across multiple platforms.
+AmICited.com offers real-time sentiment tracking across major LLM systems including ChatGPT, Perplexity, Google AI Overviews, and other emerging AI platforms, giving brands a continuous view of how they’re characterized across the AI landscape rather than a one-time snapshot.

 Get real-time insights into how ChatGPT, Perplexity, and other AI systems characterize your company.
 Track sentiment across all major LLM platforms and stay ahead of your competition.